perrystephenson/midas/Documentation/DataScienceHygiene.md

 <a name="elements"></a>
 ## Raw Elements

 I'm going to use this section to record some elements that I think are important, and some supporting details.
-These raw elements will be refined later, and are presented in no particular order
+These raw elements will be refined later, and are presented in no particular order.

 <a name="sourcecontrol"></a>
-### Source Control
+### Use Source Control
 Source control incorporates a number of good hygiene practices:

 * Version management